-31 See e.g. Anna Kaijser and Annica Kronsell, Climate change through the lens of intersectionality, Environmental Politics, 23:3, 2014, 417-433, p.
-420 ("The responsibility, vulnerability, and decision-making power of individuals and groups in relation to climate change can be attributed to social structures based on characteristics such as gender, socio-economic status, ethnicity, nationality, health, sexual orientation, age, and place.
-Moreover, the impacts of climate change, as well as strategies for mitigation and adaptation, may reinforce such structures and categorisations.").
-It is also worth noting that under the 2015 Paris Agreement, "when taking action to address climate change" Respondent States must "respect, promote and consider their respective obligations on human rights... as well as gender equality, empowerment of women and intergenerational equity."
-See Paris Agreement, Conference of the Parties to the UN Framework Convention on Climate Change, Paris Agreement, 12 December 2015 (FCCC/CP/2015/L.9/Rev/1).
+Women and girls, minorities, Indigenous Peoples, persons with disabilities, persons living in conflict-affected areas including situations of occupation, and persons living in extreme poverty, amongst other groups, often experience intersecting forms of marginalization that each deserve targeted attention and tailored policy responses.
+The multi-layered forms of discrimination that such groups experience is no different in the context of climate change.
+The prohibition of discrimination is a fundamental principle of human rights protection that lays at the heart of the international human taking action to address climate change" Respondent States must "respect, promote and consider their respective obligations on human rights... as well as gender equality, empowerment of women and intergenerational equity."
+See Paris Agreement, Conference of the Parties to the UN Framework Convention on Climate Change, Paris Agreement, 12 December 2015, (FCCC/CP/2015/L.9/Rev/1).